hminnnn/BlogshopsFilter/README.md

 # blogshopcombinedfilter
-trying out mean stack - blogshops combined filter app
+trying out mean stack
+- blogshops combined filter app
+- e.g. get all white dresses within x price range from a few blogshops to see at one glance.